FabricLabs/doorman-misc/README.md

-# kirbi-misc module
+# doorman-misc module
-A module for [Kirbi](https://github.com/richardson-media-house/kirbi), that adds commands that didn't fall into other categories and don't need to be in separate modules.
+A module for [Doorman](https://github.com/FabricLabs/doorman), that adds commands that didn't fall into other categories and don't need to be in separate modules.

 ## Usage